sage-code/maj/verbs.md

 * saga = story
 * diku = to tell/to talk

-Imperative direct: using pronoun prefix.
+Imperative direct: is created using pronoun as prefix.

 * diku'mi la saga de tu vita; = tell me your life story!
 * sagu'mi tu vita = describe your life!

-Imperative polite: using auxiliary preposition:
+Imperative polite: using auxiliary preposition "hai":

 * hai tu dovu sh kotu!    = Please you have to continue!
 * nu dovu'ra sh leru'be!  = We should have read!